Landscaping An Outdoor Oasis On The Cheap

 When the beds were built it was time to start adding the plants.
 I don’t have to tell you how quickly that can add up to a wad of cash!

-Gifted & Transplanted Plants
+Gifted & Transplanted Plants For FREE!

-My aunt some of the decorative wispy grass (I have no idea what it’s called but I love it) from a section of her flower beds where it had spread to an unwanted area.
-I brought it home & planted it here.
-Love it!
+My aunt gave me some of the decorative wispy grass (I have no idea what it’s called but I love it) from a section of her flower beds where it had spread to an unwanted area.

 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader

 My sister gave me three small lavender plants that were leftover from her daughter’s wedding.
-I love lavender and so do the bees.
-So of course I incorporated them into this landscape!

 Then I transplanted a clump of thyme and oregano from the garden.
-The bees love it when they bloom.
+The bees love when they bloom.
 And the plants are pretty too.

 Seedum used for groundcover.
 We needed to landscape our porch area.
 But soil and plants are expensive!
 Come see how I landscaped it beautifully on the cheap. #TexasHomesteader